BOOK LOVERS’ LUNCH

 Maggie Shipstead was born is 1983 in Orange County, CA. Her short fiction has appeared in Tin House, VQR, Ecotone, The Missouri Review, American Short Fiction, Glimmer Train, The Mississippi Review, Gulf Coast, FiveChapters, Subtropics, and The Best American Short Stories 2010.
 “La Moretta,” a story published in VQR, was a 2012 National Magazine Award finalist for fiction.
 Maggie is a graduate of Harvard University, the Iowa Writers’ Workshop, a former Wallace Stegner Fellow at Stanford Fellow at Stanford, and a resident at the Cite Internationale des Arts in Paris.
 Seating Arrangements is her first novel.

-Books do so many things for us, they inspire us, they educate us, they teach us empathy, they are a wonderful escape, they make us feel many things.
+Books do so many things for us, they inspire us, they educate us, they teach us empathy, they are a wonderful escape, and they make us feel many things.